How to Choose The Best Algorithm for Your Applied AI & ML Solution

-One of the biggest revolution that happened in the past 20 odd years can be the massive and unprecedented growth the processing capabilities of the computers due to the advancement in the hardware.
-The eventual result of this was the humongous amount of data that began to generate on a daily basis.
+One of the biggest revolutions that happened in the past 20 odd years can be the massive and unprecedented growth of the processing capabilities of computers due to the advancement in hardware.
+The eventual result of this was the humongous amount of data that began to generate daily.
 As the size of the data increased, so did the methods of handling them.
-Right now, the data and its related problem are business/domain specific.
-The most common method of solving data driven problem include deploying the knowledge of Machine and Artificial Learning in order to gain meaningful insights, patterns and predictions.
+Right now, the data and its related problems are business/domain-specific.
+The most common methods of solving data-driven problems include deploying the knowledge of Machine and Artificial Learning to gain meaningful insights, patterns, and predictions.

-However, as there is a range of business problems, there is also a range of algorithm that can be used which makes it important to understand of the relationship between the algorithms and the various kinds of business problems which helps in choosing the right algorithm leading to better results.
+However, as there is a range of business problems, there is also a range of algorithms that can be used, making it important to understand the relationship between the algorithms and the various kinds of business problems which helps in choosing the right algorithm leading to better results.

 The question – ‘Which algorithm should be used?’ can be answered by first answering a few preliminary questions such as: